tytydraco/yessleep/out/Broken_by_the_night.md

 And now the stars — even Karlvagn — have all gone out.

 In the ensuing darkness, there’s no place left to hide from my heart.
 It’s been sealed shut since May, burying memories that forever haunt me.
-Black car, bright eyes, black boots, two smiles, autumn leaves, two oaks, white dress, two hands, starry night, two AM, daybreak drive, two hearts, midnight melodies, two flights, Swiss chocolate, two views, dancing kisses, two lives, dreamy promises, to forever… our own little universe, the one we wanted, all the time in the world, for alltid, forever, our dreamland, island, homeland, foreland, play-land, heartland, elskland, our everything, elsklingdom.
+Black car, bright eyes, black boots, two smiles, autumn leaves, two oaks, white dress, two hands, starry night, two AM, daybreak drive, two hearts, midnight melodies, two flights, Swiss chocolate, two views, dancing kisses, two lives, dreamy promises, to forever… our own little universe, the one we wanted, alt vaart, all the time in the world, alltid and for evig, our dreamland, island, homeland, foreland, play-land, heartland, elskland, our everything, elsklingdom.

 I was [the luckiest](https://youtu.be/ISMnfcnX6Ng).
 Those who saw, saw shining eyes.
 I had it all, in my hands, the best parts of life, in the making.
-But from dream to dreamlessness, dreamland to wasteland, my love at first sight was ripped from my fingers, piece by piece, stripped bare, carried off, a thief in the night, night after night, endlessly, until she vanished… the ruins of insomnia.
+But from dream to dreamlessness, dreamland to wasteland, my love at first sight was ripped from my fingers, piece by piece, stripped bare, carried off, a thief in the night, night after night, endlessly, until it vanished… the ruins of insomnia.

 I spent 2nd and 3rd grade in India.
 Each day at school my eyes caught a little blond girl in shy glances.
 Two years above me, I had friends in her class.
-We wrote secret folded notes, she invited me to her birthday, played spin the bottle, and we became each other’s first kiss.
+We wrote secret folded notes, she invited me to her birthday, played spin the bottle, and became each other’s first kiss.
 Those were the best days of childhood.

 But just as our story was beginning, my family had to leave the country, no warning.
 At the Delhi airport, before our flight, I called from a pay phone to tell her.
 No one was home.
 I never got to say goodbye.